Thea Bowman: Sister Thea Bowman Foundation

-Shortly before her death, the Sister Thea Bowman Black Catholic Educational Foundation was established to raise scholarship money, on a national scale, for underserved students of color who sought post-secondary education but did not have the means to attend - an endeavor Bowman saw as key to raising up the Black people.
+Shortly before her death, the Sister Thea Bowman Black Catholic Educational Foundation was established to raise scholarship money on a national scale for underserved students of color, who sought post-secondary education but did not have the means to attend – an endeavor Bowman saw as key to raising up the Black people.
 She conceived of the foundation as early as 1984 and articulated its mission for the students: "Walk with us.
 Don't walk behind us and don't walk in front of us; walk with us."
 The vision was brought to life in 1989 by founder Mary Lou Jennings under the guidance and direction of Sister Thea Bowman.
-By 2015 it had put more than 150 African American students through college.
+By 2015, it had put more than 150 African American students through college.

 Cause for canonization

-A cause for canonization was opened for Bowman by the Diocese of Jackson in mid-2018, gaining her an official designation as a Servant of God, the first of the four steps toward sainthood.
-At the United States Conference of Catholic Bishops' 2018 Fall General Assembly, the Committee on Canonical Affairs and Church Governance indicated unanimous support for the advancement of Sister Thea Bowman's canonization cause on the diocesan level.
+The cause for Bowman’s canonization was opened by the Diocese of Jackson in mid-2018, giving her the official designation “Servant of God”, the first of four steps toward the Church’s official recognition of a saint.
+At the United States Conference of Catholic Bishops' 2018 Fall General Assembly, the Committee on Canonical Affairs and Church Governance indicated unanimous support for the advancement of Bowman's canonization cause on the diocesan level.